Tough NHL players able to play through injuries, civil rights movements - The Beaverton

 Tough NHL players able to play through injuries, civil rights movements

-– Proving once again that they are the toughest professional athletes on planet Earth, players took to the ice last night, overcoming a litany of injuries and moral qualms about playing in the midst of the -led strike over the shooting of Jacob Blake and numerous other Black people.
+– Proving once again that they are the toughest professional athletes on planet Earth, players took to the ice last night, overcoming a litany of and moral qualms about playing in the midst of the -led strike over the shooting of Jacob Blake and numerous other Black people.

 “Just goes to show you how much grit and truculence these boys have,” said Bruins fan Duncan Holmes.
 “In if they have a banged up knee or are forced to witness state sanctioned violence against an entire race, no way they go out there.”